peetjthinkful/peetjthinkful.github.io/source/_posts/2014-01-12-first-post.markdown

 	../octopress/source/_posts

-You can also generate a new page which is probably a better idea because the post will contain some skeleton content.
+You can also generate a new post which is probably a better idea because the post will contain some skeleton content.
 You can read about Octopress [blogging basics](http://octopress.org/docs/blogging/) here.
 Anyway, to generate a post do this:

 	rake new_post[my-new-post]